 Let's imagine we have somehow connected the bespoken clock to the PIXELS register.
-PIXELS is a (arithmetic) "right-shift-register", and we are now shifting-out pixels, starting at the LSB end, either bit by bit, or bit-pairs by bit-pairs.
-These are two different sub-modes called "2-color-mode" and "4-color-mode" for reasons that will become obvious later.
+PIXELS is a (arithmetic) "right-shift-register", and we are now shifting-out pixels, starting at the LSB end, either bit by bit, [b]or[/b] bit-pairs by bit-pairs.
+These are two different sub-modes called "2-color-mode" or "4-color-mode" for reasons that will become obvious later.